Martin Pipe: Highlights

-Pipe went on to be Champion Trainer 15 times with successive stable jockeys Lungo, Peter Scudamore, Richard Dunwoody, David Bridgwater and Tony McCoy.
+Pipe went on to be Champion Trainer 15 times with successive stable jockeys Len Lungo, Peter Scudamore, Richard Dunwoody, David Bridgwater and Tony McCoy.
 He also employed as jockeys Gordon Elliott, who later went on to become a notable trainer, and Scudamore's son, Tom Scudamore.
 Peter Scudamore, McCoy and Dunwoody all won Champion Jockey while working with Pipe.
 Pipe and Dunwoody had a difficult relationship.

 Pipe's partnership with jockey Scudamore from 1986 through 1993 (when Scudamore retired) was particularly successful; the racing post wrote:"Many trainers have copied the methods of Martin Pipe in recent decades and several jockeys have superseded the numerical achievements of Peter Scudamore, but none can claim to have cut such a swathe through racing’s centuries-old idyll as the pair who arrived like an act of God in the closing years of the 1980s."

 Pipe also employed assistants who went on to become notable trainers themselves, including Tom Dascombe and Venetia Williams.

 Pipe was also associated with multiple notable racehorse owners, including David Johnson, Paul Green, Freddie Starr, Terry Neill, Brian Kilpatrick, Darren Mercer, John Brown, and Stanley Clarke.

 Notable horses Pipe trained include Carvill's Hill, Deano's Beeno, Cyfor Malta, Rushing Wild, Gloria Victis, Pridwell, Tiutchev, Beau Ranger, Granville Again, Make A Stand, Challenger du Luc, Lady Cricket, Balasani, Cyborgo, Miinehoma, Bonanza Boy, Run For Free, Riverside Boy, Take Control, Tiutchev, Omerta, Well Chief, Cyborgo, Horsa La Loi III, Puntal, and Viking Flagship.

 Pipe was a "dominant force" as a trainer for runners in the Welsh Grand National from the late 80s into the early 90s.
 In 1991 Carvill's Hill, owned by Paul Green and under Scudamore, "demolished" the National, carrying top weight and finishing 20 lengths ahead going away in soft, heavy going.
 (See external link below.)
 It was Carvill's Hill's career-best performance and the best performance in the race's history, according to Timeform.
 In addition to the Carvill's Hill win, Pipe won the Welsh Grand National with Bonanza Boy in 1988 and 1989, Run For Free in 1992, and Riverside Boy in 1993.